 The problem of hospital-borne infections caused by reusable medical devices is gaining more attention in recent years.
-As a response, organizations like the Knowledge Network are offering detailed general instructions for the reprocessing of medical devices.
+As a response, organizations like the FDA are offering detailed general instructions for the reprocessing of medical devices.
 The instructions include:

 Use and Contamination